Why join the campaign?

-The Campaign for Better Hearing is proud to announce that we've met our 2020 goal of raising $100,000 towards providing hearing aids to those who cannot afford them!
-We will continue announcing the individuals living with hearing loss across the U.S. who will receive FREE hearing aids, throughout the rest of the year.
+You can help the Campaign for Better Hearing reach our annual goal of raising $100,000 toward providing free hearing aids to those who cannot afford them by getting a complimentary hearing assessment.* We will continue to announce new individuals living across the U.S. who receive free hearing aids through the year.

 Who benefits from the campaign?

 Early detection might not prevent hearing loss, but it may reduce some of its effects.
 Together, we can make a difference for the 48 million Americans who suffer from hearing loss.

 As hearing professionals, we have already helped so many, but don’t take our word for it.
 If you or a loved one has experienced the difference hearing well can make in your life, we'd like to share your story.
 Tell us about your successful journey to better hearing.